Table of Contents

 - Fat separated by widened edematous fibrous septa, with no cytologic atypia

-- Also see other areas of compromised lymphatic drainage such as lymphangiectasia in the overlying skin
+- Other areas of compromised lymphatic drainage is also seen, such as lymphangiectasia in the overlying skin

 - Lacks molecular findings of ALT / WDL (Am J Surg Pathol 1998;22:1277)